 Located in the Horn Center, Room 104, the Learning Assistance Center is an all-university academic support service that helps students identify and develop effective learning approaches for their courses.
 The LAC offers the following services:

-The LAC offers two forms of support for courses known to be historically difficult (where over 30% of enrolled students typically receive grades of D, F, or W).
-Supplemental Instruction (S/I) 60 is a one-unit non-baccalaureate adjunct class tied to select general education courses; students enroll in the target GE course and the SI together.
-SI Groups are scheduled early in the semester for students who couldn't or didn't register in an SI class or who are in other difficult courses.
+The Supplemental Instruction (SI) program offers SI groups to support instruction in courses known to be difficult and SI classes in which students enroll simultaneously in a GE course and the SI class.
 SI classes and groups address both the comprehension and mastery of course content and the development of study skills that students need to be successful.
 Sessions are led by advanced students who know the discipline well and have demonstrated the associated skills.
 Active participants typically perform much better (one letter grade higher) in the target course than peers who attempt it independently.

 The Tutorial Services Program supports a wide range of subjects and specific courses through scheduled drop-in, online, and individual appointment tutoring.
-Extensive drop-in hours give students the greatest range of schedule options for help in most subjects; a modest fee is charged for unlimited help in any one subject.
-Individual weekly appointments are available to students in nearly all disciplines on an hourly fee-support basis.
-Each semester's tutoring schedule is posted online.
+Each semester’s tutoring schedule is posted online.
 Students in academic support programs such as EOP, SSSP, and DSS should contact program advisors regarding tutoring resources.

-For students whose primary language is not English, the International Students' Conversation Lab provides extensive opportunities to develop English fluency, work on academic language or course assignments and to discuss cultural experiences.
-Students who need to increase their English language skills to fulfill the Graduation Writing Assessment Requirement (GWAR) may obtain weekly with ESL Specialist appointments when referred by the GWAR/WPE Advisor.
+The ESL Support Services program is designed for students whose primary language is not English.
+The International Students’ Conversation Lab provides extensive opportunities to develop English fluency, work on academic language or course assignments and to discuss cultural experiences.
+Students who need to increase their English language skills to fulfill the Graduation Writing Assessment Requirement (GWAR) may obtain weekly ESL Specialist appointments when referred by the GWAR/WPE Advisor.
 These services are free to all students.

 Prebaccalaureate Advising Support Services (PASS) provides advising as well as support to students in course placement and in developing the composition and mathematics skills needed to prepare them for the required Freshmen-level composition and mathematics courses.
 PASS does this by providing a combination of services.

-Placement: To receive information about placement into appropriate-level courses and to maintain compliance with Executive Order 665, PASS monitors course placement by advising students into the following review/developmental courses: ASAM 1, B/ST 1, CHLS 1, ENGL 1E, ALP/ALI 145, ALP/ALI 150, MAPB 1, and/or MAPB 7 or 11.
+Placement: To receive information about placement into appropriate-level courses and to maintain compliance with Executive Order 665, PASS monitors course placement by advising students into the following review/developmental courses: ASAM 1, AFRS 1, CHLS 1, ENGL 1, ALP/ALI 145, ALP/ALI 150, MAPB 1, and/or MAPB 7 or 11.
 If placed into these courses, students must complete the prebaccalaureate requirement within 2 semesters.

 Tracking: PASS monitors students’ progress through the sequence of prebaccalarueate writing skills and mathematics courses required for entrance into Freshmen-level composition and/or mathematics courses.
 The goal is to be sure that students are making progress and completing the prebaccalaureate classes as stated in Executive Order 665.